codeigniter4/CodeIgniter4/user_guide_src/source/concepts/factories.rst

 Like :doc:`./services`, **Factories** are an extension of autoloading that helps keep your code concise yet optimal, without having to pass around object instances between classes.

+Factories are similar to CodeIgniter 3's ``$this->load`` in the following points:

+- Load a class
+- Share the loaded class instance

 At its
 simplest, Factories provide a common way to create a class instance and access it from anywhere.
 This is a great way to reuse object states and reduce memory load from keeping